 “Our first phone call we made was to Maryn.”

 Maryn Robinson previously worked at Stacy’s Pita Chip Co., Quaker Oats Co. and Frito-Lay and has years of food industry experience in manufacturing, research and development and quality.
-When Ms. Madison and Mr. Lowe approached her, she led small batch bourbon commercialization at Jim Beam.
+When Ms. Madison and Mr. Lowe approached her, she was leading small batch bourbon commercialization at Jim Beam.

 “We called her and said, ‘Maryn, do you want to be the c.o.o. of our new company?’”
 Ms. Madison said.
 “She had already been eating the bars.
 We ship them to her in Chicago, and her kids love them.
 She said, ‘Let me get back to you.’
 And a couple of days later, she called back and said, ‘I’m in.’